tkav/deploy-static-site/README.md

 Quickly deploy a static site to AWS using Terraform, S3 and CloudFront (without a custom domain).

+To deploy a static site quickly to CloudFront with a custom domain, please use [tkav/cloudfront-static-site](https://github.com/tkav/cloudfront-static-site).

 # Usage

 ## Requirements